-- (1) Presented net of unamortized discounts, of which \$834 million relates to non-interest bearing Notes due in 2094, and excludes capital lease obligations of \$789 million which are included in "Capital lease obligations".
-Also includes \$420 million under the accounts receivable securitization program. - (2) Includes \$789 million of minimum lease payments and \$224 million of imputed interest at rates ranging from 0.7% to 8.5%. - (3) Includes minimum rental payments for operating leases having initial non-cancelable lease terms of one year or more.
+- (1) Presented net of unamortized discounts, of which \$833 million relates to non-interest bearing Notes due in 2094, and excludes capital lease obligations of \$804 million which are included in "Capital lease obligations".
+Also includes \$270 million under the accounts receivable securitization program. - (2) Includes \$804 million of minimum lease payments and \$222 million of imputed interest at rates ranging from 0.7% to 8.5%. - (3) Includes minimum rental payments for operating leases having initial non-cancelable lease terms of one year or more.
 The Company also has operating lease agreements for its automotive fleet with one-year non-cancelable terms for which its practice is to renew monthly thereafter.
 The estimated annual rental payments for such leases are approximately \$30 million and generally extend over five years. - (4) Includes commitments for railroad ties, rail, freight cars, locomotives and other equipment and services, and outstanding information technology service contracts and licenses. - (5) The Company's pension contributions are based on actuarial funding valuations.
-The estimated minimum required payments for pension contributions, excluding current service cost, are based on actuarial funding valuations as at December 31, 2011 that were performed in 2012.
-As a result of the voluntary contributions made by the Company in 2012 of \$700 million, mainly for the Company's main pension plan, the CN Pension Plan, there are no minimum required payments for pension contributions, excluding current service cost required for 2013.
-Voluntary contributions can be treated as prepayment against the Company's required special solvency payments and as at March 31, 2013, the Company had approximately \$680 million of accumulated prepayments which remain available to offset future required solvency deficit payments.
-In April 2013, the Company made a voluntary contribution of \$100 million to the CN Pension Plan, increasing the year to date pension contributions to \$201 million and its accumulated prepayments to approximately \$780 million.
-The Company expects to make total contributions in 2013 of approximately \$235 million for all the Company's pension plans and to apply approximately \$310 million from its accumulated prepayments to satisfy the remainder of its estimated 2013 required solvency deficit payment.
+The estimated minimum required payments for pension contributions, excluding current service cost, are based on actuarial funding valuations as at December 31, 2012 that were filed in June 2013.
+As a result of the voluntary contributions made by the Company of \$100 million and \$700 million in 2013 and 2012, respectively, mainly for the Company's main pension plan, the CN Pension Plan, there are no minimum required payments for pension contributions, excluding current service cost required for 2013.
+Voluntary contributions can be treated as prepayment against the Company's required special solvency payments and as at June 30, 2013 the Company had approximately \$675 million of accumulated prepayments which remain available to offset future required solvency deficit payments.
+The Company expects to make total contributions in 2013 of approximately \$235 million for all the Company's pension plans and to apply approximately \$205 million from its accumulated prepayments to satisfy the remainder of its estimated 2013 required solvency deficit payment.
 Actuarial valuations are required annually and as such, future payments for pension contributions are subject to re-evaluation on an annual basis.
-See the section of this MD&A entitled Business risks, Other risks Pensions as well as the section of the Company's 2012 Annual Report entitled Critical accounting policies Pensions and other postretirement benefits. - (6) Includes expected payments for workers' compensation, workforce reductions, postretirement benefits other than pensions, net unrecognized tax benefits and environmental liabilities that have been classified as contractual settlement agreements. - (7) The Company has remaining estimated commitments in relation to the acquisition of the principal lines of the former Elgin, Joliet and Eastern Railway Company of approximately \$100 million (US\$100 million) to be spent over the next few years for railroad infrastructure improvements, grade separation projects as well as commitments under a series of agreements with individual communities and a comprehensive voluntary mitigation program established to address surrounding municipalities' concerns.
-The commitment for the grade separation projects is based on estimated costs provided by the Surface Transportation Board (STB) at the time of acquisition and could be subject to adjustment.
-In addition, remaining implementation costs associated with the U.S. federal government legislative requirement to implement positive train control (PTC) by 2015 are estimated to be approximately \$180 million (US\$180 million).
+See the section of this MD&A entitled Business risks, Other risks Pensions as well as the section of the Company's 2012 Annual Report entitled Critical accounting policies Pensions and other postretirement benefits. - (6) Includes expected payments for workers' compensation, workforce reductions, postretirement benefits other than pensions, net unrecognized tax benefits and environmental liabilities that have been classified as contractual settlement agreements. - (7) Includes estimated remaining commitments of approximately \$185 million (US\$175 million), in relation to the U.S. federal government legislative requirement to implement positive train control (PTC) by 2015.
+It also includes estimated remaining commitments of approximately \$105 million (US\$100 million), in relation to the acquisition of principal lines of the former Elgin, Joliet and Eastern Railway Company, for railroad infrastructure improvements, grade separation projects as well as commitments under a series of agreements with individual communities and a comprehensive voluntary mitigation program established to address surrounding municipalities' concerns.